Green's function formulation of quantum defect embedding theory: Formulation of quantum defect embedding theory (QDET)

-We note that in the second term on the RHS of Eq.~\ref{eq:sigma_dc}, the screened Coulomb potential in $A$ is obtained by adding to $W^R_0$ the screening potential generated by the polarizability $P_0^A$.
+We note that in the second term of Eq.~\ref{eq:sigma_dc}, the screened Coulomb potential in $A$ is obtained by adding to $W^R_0$ the screening potential generated by the polarizability $P_0^A$.
 This addition yields by definition the total screened Coulomb potential, since $W^{-1}_0 = \left[ W^R_0 \right]^{-1} - P_0^A$.
+We note that the chain rule by construction leads to a Hartree double-counting self-energy (the first term of Eq.~\ref{eq:sigma_dc}) that is defined in terms of the partially screened Coulomb potential.
+This is essential to remove the Hartree self-energy of the effective Hamiltonian (see Sec.~2 in the SI) that is already accounted for in the $G_0W_0$ calculation of the total system ($A$+$E$).
+Equivalently, the second term in Eq.~\ref{eq:sigma_dc} removes the exchange-correlation self-energy of the effective Hamiltonian at the $G_0W_0$ level, as this self-energy has already been accounted for in the $G_0W_0$ calculation of the total system.

-Having obtained explicit expressions for the double-counting terms, we can finally determine the one-body parameters of the effective Hamiltonian.
+Having obtained explicit expressions for the double counting terms, we can finally determine the one-body parameters of the effective Hamiltonian.
 We write $G^R$ as:

 By comparing the equation above with Eqs.~\ref{eq:intro_teff} and \ref{eq:def_teff}, we obtain the double counting contribution to the effective one-body terms as:

 In general, the one-body terms should be frequency-dependent, due to the frequency dependency of $G_0^R(\omega)$ and $W_0(\omega)$.
 To obtain static expressions for the one-body terms, we evaluate $\mathrm{i}G_0^RW_0$ at the quasi-particle energies.
 More details are provided in Sec.~\ref{sec:implementation}.